TriEmbed/quercus/README.md

    ```bash
    $ ./linux_install.sh -r
    ```
-   The generated config filr will always be put in the base of the quarcus repository, if you want it in your user home directory you will need to manually move it there.
-The ```linux_install.sh``` script willo find it as long as there isn't a config file in the quarcus directory.
+   The generated config file will always be put in the base of the Quercus repository, if you want it in your user home directory you will need to manually move it there.
+The ```linux_install.sh``` script will find it as long as there isn't a config file in the Quercus directory.

 2. You can also use a config file with a different name as shown below.
 This can allow you to have a config for many different physical environments.